rally-carlos/notes/stackedit/Mobile.md

 ## Plan

-Mobile teams teams will run point on actually migration of builds.
+Mobile teams will run point on the actual migration of builds.
 Tiger is available to share knowledge/experience with GitHub Actions.

 Tiger provided an initial potential workflow, from their understanding of Android/Gradle builds: https://github.com/AudaxHealthInc/megazord-android/pull/4042

 ### Phase 1: Leverage GitHub Actions hosted runners

 Attempt to builds in hosted runners.
 Use Mac runners for Android builds if necessary.
-(This validate the posiblitity or make visable any potential issues.)
+(This validates the possibility or make visible any potential issues.)

 ### Phase 2: Optimize CI

-If hosted runners are too expenisive, there is now a stronger buinesses case to prioritize resources to providing GitHub Actions self-hosted runners.
+If hosted runners are too expensive, there is now a stronger business case to prioritize resources to providing GitHub Actions self-hosted runners.

 ## Contacts

  - iOS: Chase
  - Android: Scott
  - Tiger: Carlos
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5NTQ0NDMyOF19
+eyJoaXN0b3J5IjpbLTgzMTczMzUzMl19
 -->